-Hi I’m Hark1karan.
-I am a community photographer and outsider artist.
-I take photos of Punjabis, Sikhs and various aspects of London culture.
-And a few other things in between.
+Hi, I’m Hark1karan.
+I am a London-born and bred community photographer and outsider artist who documents the lives of Panjabis, Sikhs, and other aspects of London culture.

 Instagram @hark1karan